Updated: September 2016

-There are many types of conditions that can result in a flood: Spring thaws, heavy rains, hurricanes and the rapid accumulation of rain after a wildfire are just some of them.
+Many conditions can cause flooding: spring thaws, heavy rains, hurricanes and the rapid accumulation of rain after a wildfire are just some of them.
 And, while certain areas are prone to flooding, it can happen anywhere and at any time.
 According to Floodsmart.gov, floods are the No. 1 natural disaster in the United States.
-"Anywhere it rains, it can flood," the federal government-run site declares.
+"All it takes is a few inches of water to cause major damage to your home and its contents," the federal government-run website declares.

 So, are you prepared?
 Beyond readying your home and developing a family emergency plan, being prepared for a flood means understanding a bit about insurance.

 Most important is the fact that a standard homeowners insurance policy typically doesn't cover flood damage.
 And because floods can occur anywhere, you should consider purchasing a separate National Flood Insurance Program (NFIP) flood policy through an insurance agent.
 The NFIP is managed by the Federal Emergency Management Agency (FEMA).

 Not everyone understands the need for a separate flood policy.
 In fact, research shows that there's a common misconception that homeowners insurance covers flood damage when, in fact, it typically doesn't.
 In a March 2013 survey commissioned by Allstate, 44 percent of Americans said they believed they were covered for weather-related floods, when, in fact, only 15 percent reported having purchased a flood insurance policy through the NFIP.